-You can use Internet Shared Bandwidth and Data Transfer Plan to reduce Internet costs.
+This topic describes how to use Internet Shared Bandwidth and Data Transfer Plan to reduce Internet costs.

 Data Transfer Plan

-Hong Kong, China 5-TB traffic Unit price (Yuan/GB) Total price (Yuan) Cost saved (Yuan) Proportion of cost saved Pay-As-You-Go traffic 1 5120 0 0 Full-time Data Transfer Plan 0.75 3727 1393 27.2% Idle-time Data Transfer Plan 0.51 2609 2511 49%
+5 TB traffic in Hong Kong Unit price (yuan/GB) Total cost (yuan) Cost saved (yuan) Proportion of cost saved Pay-as-you-go traffic 1 5120 0 0 Full-time data plan 0.75 3727 1393 27.2% Off-peak data plan 0.51 2609 2511 49%

-Data Transfer Plan instructions
+Billing of Data Transfer Plan

-After a Data Transfer Plan is used up, traffic further used by the service is billed as Pay-As-You-Go traffic and the service is not interrupted.
+After you reach the allowance of a plan, traffic further used by the service is billed by using the pay-as-you-go method and the service is not interrupted.

 Internet Shared Bandwidth

-The bandwidth sharing function of Internet Shared Bandwidth helps you reduce Internet bandwidth cost, especially in the case of great bandwidth fluctuation.
-Suppose you have 10 ECS instances in Hong Kong, China and all the instances are bound to EIPs.
-If billing by bandwidth is adopted, the peak bandwidth is 100 Mbps.
-You must pay 3253 Yuan/day, which is the cost of 10 EIPs with the peak bandwidth of 100 Mbps, as shown in the following figure.
+The bandwidth sharing function of Internet Shared Bandwidth helps you reduce Internet bandwidth costs, especially in the case of great bandwidth fluctuations.
+Assume that you have 10 ECS instances in Hong Kong and all the ECS instances are associated with EIPs.
+You use bandwidth-based billing for the resources and set the peak bandwidth to 100 Mbit/s.
+For these 10 EIPs with the peak bandwidth of 100 Mbit/s, you must pay CNY 3253 per day.

-Traffic analysis of the 10 public IPs shows that the services differ in bandwidth fluctuation.
-The peak outbound bandwidth of the 10 servers is about 500 Mbps, as shown in the following figure.
+However, traffic analysis of the 10 EIPs shows that the services on the 10 ECS instances differ in bandwidth fluctuations.
+The peak outbound bandwidth of the 10 servers is about 500 Mbit/s, as shown in the following figure.

-Internet Shared Bandwidth also provides 95 billing and "unlimited" peak bandwidth.
-The billing is based on the actual bandwidth usage minus the abrupt peak bandwidth.
-In this way, the bandwidth cost is saved and the impact of limited bandwidth on service is avoided.
-It is especially difficult for users with great bandwidth fluctuation to estimate a reasonable peak bandwidth.
-A high peak bandwidth will cause wasting; and a low peak bandwidth will cause packet loss and further affect service development and user experience.
-In this case, you can choose 95 billing.
+Internet Shared Bandwidth also provides 95th percentile billing with unlimited peak bandwidth.
+The billing is based on the actual bandwidth usage excluding the abrupt peak bandwidth.
+This billing method not only saves bandwidth costs, but also reduces the impact of limited bandwidth on your service.
+For users with great bandwidth fluctuations, it is difficult to estimate a reasonable peak bandwidth.
+A high peak bandwidth causes wasting.
+A low peak bandwidth causes packet loss, and affects service development and user experience.
+For these users, 95th percentile billing is a better choice.